edgedb/easy-edgedb/chapter7/index.md

 }
 ```

 Now let's do a migration.
 At this point, when you type `migration create` the database will apply the constraint to the existing objects.
 If one of them violates the constraint then the migration will fail until you change the objects to match the constraint.
-For example, if we had two `MinorVampire` objects with the same name, it would give this output:
+For example, if we tried to insert a `MinorVampire` object that had the same name as an existing `MinorVampire` object, we would see this output:

 ```
 Detail: value of property 'name' of object type 'default::MinorVampire' violates exclusivity constraint
 ```

 ## Passing constraints with delegated